CubePilot/cubepilot-docs/herelink/Sbus_Buttons.md

 Herelink Sbus Buttons allows you to save multiple button profiles.
 This means you can set up Herelink to have multiple configurations for different applications.

-## Home Button

-The home button can only be configured with mavlink commands in Solex TX or QGC.
-It is advised to set Homebutton Long Press to ‘RTL’ command as user safety backup.

 ## Sbus Button Configuration